Class of 2018

 While interning with three other high school leaders at the Partners In Health headquarters in Boston, she co-authored a guide for effective involvement centered on creating a tangible medium to mobilize and motivate teenage students.
 She then founded John Adams High School for Partners in Health to fundraise and raise awareness for the organization.

-Natasha spent her Social Justice summer interning with the Global Fund for Women in San Francisco, California, and spent fall semester 2015 studying abroad in Santiago, Chile.
+Natasha spent her Social Justice summer interning with the Global Fund for Women in San Francisco, California, and the fall semester of 2015 studying abroad in Santiago, Chile.
 For her Global Inquiry summer, Natasha worked as a research assistant for Professor Jocelyn Viterna in Harvard University's Sociology Department in Cambridge, MA.
+She still works for Professor Viterna researching gender biases in legal processes in El Salvador.
+She interned at the U.S. Department of State Office of the Western Hemisphere Bureau of Democracy, Human Rights, and Labor during summer 2017.

 - Areas of Study: Political Science; Education, Schooling, and Society